Cranjah/Computer-Science-OSSU/README.md

 - [Core CS](#core-cs) assumes the student has already taken [high school math](https://ossu.dev/precollege-math) or pre-college math courses, including algebra, geometry, and pre-calculus.
 - [Advanced CS](#advanced-cs) assumes the student has already taken the entirety of Core CS and is knowledgeable enough now to decide which electives to take.
-- Note that [Advanced systems](#advanced-systems) assumes the student has taken a basic physics course (e.g. physics in high school).
+- Note that [Advanced systems](#advanced-systems) assumes the student has taken basic physics courses (e.g. physics in high school or pre-college physics courses).

 ## Intro CS